CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 an assembler stores 0 and warns about empty expression.
 If expression will give a value that can not be stored in processor's word then an assembler warn about that.

-Processor's word have always 4 bytes.
+Processor's word has always 4 bytes.